gdoct/virtpc/README.md

 # virtpc
-This is a highly configurable virtual machine in c++ in progress
+This is a configurable virtual machine in c++ in progress

 The project emulates an 8 bit system with 16 bit addressing. currently it has 8 registers: acc, x, y, status, mem_low, mem_high, pc_low and pc_high